rossettisimone/AUGMENTATION_GAN/README.md

 We demonstrated how synthetic augmentation of the CNN training set, using the generated synthetic data by GANs, highly improved classification results: the classification performance using only classic data augmentation yielded 82.7% sensitivity and 90.4% specificity.
 By adding the synthetic data augmentation the results increased to 90.6% sensitivity and 97.2% specificity.

-We obtain an high total accuracy gain, from 0.827 to 0.907:
+Total accuracy gain, from 82.7% with classic augmented trainset to 90.7% with synthetic augmented trainset:

 <p align="center" width="100%">
 <img  src="https://github.com/SimoneRosset/AUGMENTATION_GAN/blob/master/images/tot_acc.png" alt="" width= '600px'/>